DavidMorano/rightcore/statmsg/README.txt

 STATMSG

-These routines (programs, et cetera) manage status-messages.
+These functions (for KSH) manage status-messages (used in the STATMSG facility).